fryerlab/choroid_contamination/README.md

 3) GTEx gene differential expression between likely contaminated samples and samples that likely do not have choroid contamination.

 ## STEP 1: GEO - quantify the scope of potential choroid plexus contamination among human and mouse brain datasets.
+within the GEO directory go through the following steps.
+First, unzip any files and folders.

 1. GEO rank category definitions for *TTR* or *Ttr* contamination or lack of contamination among samples within a dataset.
 One way ANOVA to determine if there are statistially significant differences betwee/among the means for *TTR/Ttr* expression.
 Datasets will be placed in one of the following scores: